 (ATAR/OP plus any adjustment factors)

-Note: The Selection Rank refers to the adjusted ATAR score awarded through the Educational Access Scheme (EAS).
-See above for more information about the EAS.
+The Selection Rank at Campion College refers to the ATAR plus bonus points awarded through the Educational Access Scheme (EAS).
+See How to Apply page of the website for more information about the EAS.

 - Tertiary Education Quality and Standards Agency (TEQSA) national register